zlacelle/nagios_check_zfs_linux/README.md

 cfg_dir=/usr/local/nagios/etc/objects/conf.d
 ```

+This also assumes you've installed check_zfs.py to your nagios/libexec directory.
+One way would be to
+softlink it to your directory where you've checked out the Git repository.

 Below is an example set of command definitions which allow various levels of fidelity in zpool querying:

 ```